Last Updated on

 Who is the target market for your tanning salon?

 The target market for a tanning salon can vary according to a salon’s location and branding.
-In most instances, tanning salons target adult women who value their appearance and who have enough disposable income to afford tanning services.
-College students and, on occasion, high school students may also be part of the target market.
+In most instances, tanning salons target adult women (18-60) who value their appearance and who have enough disposable income to afford tanning services.
+College students and, on occasion, high school students may also be part of the target market, depending on state regulations allowing this age bracket to legally use the equipment.

 Skills, experience, and education useful in running a tanning salon